sadeenabukhadra/sadeenabukhadra/README.md

 - Data Science and real-world analytics
 - Large Language Models and RAG systems
 - System thinking and software engineering (42 approach)
-- Building complete AI solutions from start to finish
+- Building complete AI solutions from A to Z 🥰

 ---